 St. John's-Ravenscourt School (est. 1820)

 SJR is the world’s leading school in Debating and Public Speaking.
-It has produced 18 Rhodes scholars and three math olympiads.
-The School's graduates average a 98% university acceptance rate.
-[View profile]
+It has produced 18 Rhodes scholars and 3 math olympiads.
+98% of SJR graduates are accepted to their first choice university program.
+View profile

 Private school expos are ideal launching pads for your school-finding journey.
 All expos are held in the fall at a number of centres across Canada.
 There are three expos hosted in Ontario, one in Toronto, one in Halton-Peel, and one in Ottawa.
 Expos are also held each fall in Vancouver, Montreal, and Calgary.
 All are opportunities to speak with administrators from leading boarding schools within the regions in which the expos are held.

 Word-of-mouth is another powerful tool in your school-finding arsenal.
 The Our Kids private school discussion forum allows you to discuss your options and debate topics around gifted education.
 You can use our community of parents, educational experts, alumni, and schools to help answer your questions and stimulate your thinking.

 Attending open houses is obviously a great way to learn more about a school and get a feel for the environment.
 For some advice on open house visits, go here.
 For questions to ask that are specific to boarding programs, refer to our main boarding school hub.

 Broadly speaking, the cost of boarding reflects the cost private school tuition in general, though with premiums added to cover housing and meals.

 Many schools offer financial aid, including scholarships and bursaries.
 Financial aid is needs-based, and financial aid programs are created as a means of broadening the student base and attracting students, independent of means, who will contribute most to the culture of the school.
 Generally speaking, the larger and more expensive schools provide the most aid.

 You can read more about financial aid and scholarships in our dedicated guide.